Corrective Assignment: Everything You Need to Know

 This could help users see the option immediately and remove any vagueness in the rules or the processing of the requests.
 Also, the Assignment Branch should allow requests via mail and fax since these are specifically offered in the MPEP.

 If you need help with a corrective assignment, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.